PoisonedRAG: Knowledge Corruption Attacks to Retrieval-Augmented Generation of Large Language Models

 \subsection{Perplexity-based Detection}

 Perplexity (PPL)~\cite{jelinek1980interpolated} is widely used to measure the quality of texts, which is also utilized to defend against attacks to LLMs~\cite{jain2023baseline, alon2023detecting, gonen2022demystifying}.
-In particular, given a text, a large perplexity means the given text has a low quality.
-We utilize perplexity to detect poisoned texts.
-For instance, in the white-box setting, {\name} utilizes adversarial attacks to craft poisoned samples, which may influence the quality of poisoned texts.
-Thus, a text with lower text quality (i.e., high perplexity) is more likely to be poisoned.
-We calculate the perplexity for all clean texts in the database as well as all poisoned texts crafted by {\name}.
+A large perplexity of a text means it is of low quality.
+We utilize perplexity to detect malicious texts.
+For instance, in the white-box setting, {\name} utilizes adversarial attacks to craft malicious texts, which may influence the quality of malicious texts.
+Thus, a text with lower text quality (i.e., high perplexity) is more likely to be malicious.
+We calculate the perplexity for all clean texts in the database as well as all malicious texts crafted by {\name}.
 In our experiment, we use the cl100k\_base model from OpenAI tiktoken~\cite{tiktoken} to calculate perplexity.

 Figure~\ref{PPL_ROC_nq} shows the ROC curve as well as AUC.
 We find that the false positive rate (FPR) is also very large when the true positive rate (TPR) is very large.
-This means a large fraction of clean texts are also detected as poisoned texts when poisoned texts are detected.
-In other words, the perplexity values of poisoned texts are not statistically higher than those of clean texts, which means it is very challenging to detect poisoned texts using perplexity.
+This means a large fraction of clean texts are also detected as malicious texts when malicious texts are detected, i.e., the perplexity values of malicious texts are not statistically higher than those of clean texts, which means it is very challenging to detect malicious texts using perplexity.
 We suspect the reasons are as follows.
-Recall that each poisoned text $P$ is the concatenation of $S$ and $I$, i.e., $P=S \oplus I$.
+Recall that each malicious text $P$ is the concatenation of $S$ and $I$, i.e., $P=S \oplus I$.
 The sub-text $I$ is generated by GPT-4, which is of high quality.
 For {\name} in the black-box setting, $S$ is the target question, which is a normal text.
-As a result, the text quality of the poisoned text is normal.
+As a result, the text quality of the malicious text is normal.
 We find that the AUC of {\name} in the white-box setting is slightly larger than that in the black-box setting, which means the text quality is influenced by the optimization but not substantially.